marcomeneghini/PaymentGateway/README.md

     "Amount":10
 }
 ```
-This means has been requested a payment from John Doe to Apple of 10 £.
+This means that a payment has been requested from John Doe to Apple of 10 £.
 You can swap the MerchanId
 with the Apple's one or change the card details with the Jane's ones.
 You will receive a 200 with this body.
 ```json
 {